apiratorjs/locking/README.md

     - Similar API to the local Semaphore.
     - By default, uses an in-memory store—only suitable for single-process usage.
     - Use external packages (e.g., [@apiratorjs/locking-redis](https://github.com/apiratorjs/locking-redis))
       to enable cross-process or multi-instance distributed locking with Redis.

+- **Distributed ReadWriteLock**
+    - Similar API to the local ReadWriteLock.
+    - By default, uses an in-memory store—only suitable for single-process usage.
+    - Use external packages (e.g., [@apiratorjs/locking-redis](https://github.com/apiratorjs/locking-redis) (currently does not support it)) to enable cross-process or multi-instance distributed locking with Redis.

 ### General